 Seek Professional Help

-For parents to address their son’s or daughter’s addiction, they should first address codependency by seeking professional help for alcohol and drug intervention programs.
-This will make it easier for parents to help their children heal from the damages that triggered their addiction.
+For parents to address their son’s or daughter’s substance use disorder, they should first address codependency by seeking professional help for alcohol and drug intervention programs.
+This will make it easier for parents to stop enabling and help their children heal from the damages that triggered their alcohol and drug use addiction.